MohamedIbrahimITI/AI_ITI_Java_Project_G7/README.md

 - Wuzzuf jobs in Egypt data set at Kaggle https://www.kaggle.com/omarhanyy/wuzzuf-jobs

 ### API Documentation:
-- Dataset is read initially with spark, and it is with this library that the dataset is cleaned (null, duplications)
 - Navigating the main page is simple and intuitive.
 - To use this application, load the application and run it on application server prefared "APACHE TOMCAT"
 - use intellij to load the project and run it.